GunnerJnr/stream-three-final-project/README.md

 Also please see the following link for setting up a [Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/#lower-level-virtualenv)

-Once all this is completed you should simply be able to run the command `pip install -r requirements.txt` from your activated `virtual environment` terminal/console window to install all the neccessary packages needed to run the project.
+Once all this is completed you should simply be able to run the command `pip install -r requirements.txt` from your activated `virtual environment` terminal/console window to install all the necessary packages needed to run the project.
 Once this completes you should be able to now simply run the command `python manage.py runserver` and it should fire up the development server where you can navigate to `localhost:8000` to browse the site offline.

 Or as stated above, a live version of the site can be accessed by following this [link](https://gamershub.herokuapp.com/).